DHTMLX/docs-suite/docs/grid/api/grid_headerrowheight_config.md

 });
 ~~~

-:::tip pro version only
+:::info
+Note that the *"auto"* value is a PRO feature.
 Measuring the content is available in the PRO version of the DHTMLX Grid (or DHTMLX Suite) package only, exactly like the [`headerAutoHeight`](grid/api/grid_headerautoheight_config.md), [`footerAutoHeight`](grid/api/grid_footerautoheight_config.md) and [`autoHeight`](grid/api/grid_autoheight_config.md) properties.

-In the GPL version the array form itself works, individual pixel heights per level are fully supported, but an *"auto"* item is accepted and silently degrades: the level gets the default height of 40px and its text is not wrapped.
-Use explicit pixel values in the GPL version.
+In the GPL version, the array form works too: individual pixel heights per level are fully supported.
+An *"auto"* item is accepted without an error, but it has no effect: the level gets the default height of 40px and its text is not wrapped.
+Use explicit pixel values instead.
 :::

-This is how the height of a level is resolved:
+### Height resolution rules

 | `headerRowHeight` | Level | Height | Text wrapping |
 | -------- | ----- | ------ | ------------- |